 Blood Lead Levels of Flint Children Before and After Water Crisis - Flint children's blood lead levels were nearly three times higher almost a decade before the year of the Flint water crisis, new research shows - Michigan Medicine - University of Michigan.

-*News Release by Wayne State University - Office of the Vice President for Research: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Wayne State University - Office of the Vice President for Research).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.